 in addition, administrations should be invited to apply this Recommendation when they decide to protect FSS earth stations from IMT networks and to ensure the possibility of deploying future gateway earth stations.]

-[Editor’s Note: Alternative proposal to replace proposal from Luxembourg Doc.
-5-1/363.
-To be provided by LUX at the August meeting]

-[Editor’s Note: Further work is required to bring this text more in line with a regulatory measure for WRC-19 to consider taking into account No. 5.516B]
+For cross-border protection of earth stations, coordination procedures in Article 9 would apply.
+The ITU-R Recommendation would therefore help administrations during the coordination process and for national considerations.

 2/1.13/4.4.3 Method D3 Allocate the 40.5-42.5 GHz frequency band to the MS on a primary basis and identify the frequency band for IMT subject to certain conditions of mandatory and/or non-mandatory nature

 Allocate the frequency band 40.5-42.5 GHz to the MS by the upgrade of the existing secondary allocation in the Table of Frequency Allocations and identify the frequency band 40.5-42.5 GHz for IMT in a new footnote and associated resolution.
 The same conditions as in Method D2 apply to this Method, but they are suggested as options, as required.